 How Vitex Works

-Vitex has been shown in studies to:Inhibit follicle-stimulating hormone (FSH): Vitex increases the secretion of luteinising hormone (LH), which in turn increases progesterone.
+Vitex has been shown in studies to:Inhibit follicle-stimulating hormone (FSH): Vitex increases the secretion of luteinizing hormone (LH), which in turn increases progesterone.

-Lengthens a short luteal phase: Studies have shown vitex to be affective at lengthening the luteal phase.
-While it does not contain any hormones itself, it does help the body to increase its own production of luteinizing hormone (promoting ovulation to occur) which in turns boosts progesterone levels during the luteal phase of the cycle.
+Lengthens a short luteal phase: Studies have shown Vitex to be effective at lengthening the luteal phase.
+While it does not contain any hormones itself, it does help the body to increase its own production of luteinizing hormone (promoting ovulation to occur), which in turns boosts progesterone levels during the luteal phase of the cycle.

 Increased progesterone levels: Vitex has been shown to stimulate the formation of the corpus luteum.
 The corpus luteum is responsible for the secretion of progesterone.
 In a study of 45 women, 86% responded positively with normalized or significantly improved progesterone levels.

 Reduces advancement of mild endometriosis: Vitex is used in Germany by gynecologists to treat mild endometriosis and prevent it from advancing.